 Universal Orlando has several ticket options, but the most significant decision is whether you want to buy a Park to Park Ticket.
 Guests who do not buy this option cannot ride the Hogwarts Express.

-Express Pass is not cheap and the decision on whether to buy can be difficult.
-At quieter times of the year, it is usually not essential, but during peak periods there are definite benefits.
-There is a selection of different Express Pass options and guests staying at the top Universal Resorts receive Express Pass as an added benefit.
-You can learn more in our Guide to Universal Express Pass.
+There is a selection of different Express Pass options, and guests staying at the top Universal Resorts receive Express Pass as an added benefit.
+You can learn more about the options available in our Guide to Universal Express Pass.

 WiFi & The Universal Orlando Resort App